Who is the best coach of all time? A network-based assessment of the career performance of professional sports coaches: Results

-We note that career length is a quite important factor in this type of ranking.
-This is a natural consequence of the fact that all games are aggregated together in a memory-less fashion, and coaches that managed teams for tens of seasons are represented by nodes that are very well connected, thus highly central, in the graph of contacts.
+We note that career length is a quite important factor for PageRank.
+This type of dependence of the PageRank metric in dynamic/growing networks is well known~\cite{medo15, medo17}.
+Also in our case, the age dependence of the centrality metric is a natural consequence of the fact that all games are aggregated together in a memory-less fashion, and coaches that managed teams for tens of seasons are represented by nodes that are very well connected, thus highly central, in the graph of contacts.
 Carlo Mazzone, Luciano Spalletti, and Francesco Guidolin, for example, all managed Italian Serie A teams for $20$ years or more, but they never won a national championship in Italy.
 We believe that performance is a multidimensional metric, and career length should be seen as one of its dimensions.
 Indeed, the ability of a coach to remain active for many years is certainly an uncommon skill (see Figure~\ref{fig:1}).
-We stress that this type of ranking based on the aggregation of multiple decades of data clearly penalizes coaches that had short, even if successful, careers.
-Coaches, whose careers are only partially covered by the datasets (either because they are today still coaching or they managed teams earlier than the starting date of the matches covered by our datasets), are penalized too.
+We stress that the use of the PageRank metric based on the aggregation of multiple decades of data clearly penalizes coaches that had short, even if successful, careers.
+Coaches that are not well represented by our datasets, for example because they are still coaching today or they managed teams earlier than the starting date of the matches covered by our datasets, are penalized too.